dxpawn/OOP-DictionaryProject/README.md

 1. **Select Your Dictionary**: Embark on a journey of choice, albeit a straightforward one: English-Vietnamese or Vietnamese-English.
 This is an opportunity to engage in a task that simulates intellectual challenge.
 Choose thoughtfully, reflecting the depth of your decision-making capabilities.
 2. **Type with Purpose**: Here’s a task tailored to your competencies: enter any term into the search bar.
 Yes, any term will do.
 The list will update automatically—because we aim to streamline your experience, sparing you from any undue exertion beyond basic keystrokes.
 3. **Engage with the CRUD Button**: Notice the "CRUD Operations" button prominently displayed before you.
 It invites interaction.
 Indulge in what might be the most constructive action of your day by clicking it.
 4. **Practice Pronunciation**: Aspire to sound educated?
-Utilize the "speak" button for an American accent, or "speak with tea" for a British inflection.
-It’s a step towards cultural finesse, offering a fleeting taste of sophistication.
+Utilize the "speak" button for an American accent.
+This feature is designed to enhance your linguistic capabilities, providing an opportunity to refine your subpar pronunciation skills.
 5. **Enhance Your Routine**: If a spark of boldness strikes, engage with the "die by a rope" button to initiate a game of hangman.
 The maximum length is 15 characters - you may have to guess half the alphabet before losing.
 6. **Exit Gracefully**: Should the intellectual rigor prove overwhelming, you can exit by pressing Alt + F4 or clicking the X button.
 This action is akin to a tactical retreat, a strategy you might find familiar and comforting in its ease.